tmfrln/paraqus/paper.md

 # Acknowledgements

 The authors are grateful to Isabelle Noll and Lennart Sobisch for beta-testing Paraqus and providing valuable feedback on the examples and documentation.
-Furthermore, the detailed review of the paper and code by Gabriele Ottino of newcleo S.p.A. is gratefully acknowledged.
+Furthermore, the detailed review of the paper and code by Gabriele Ottino (newcleo S.p.A.) is gratefully acknowledged.

 # Funding